anna-marie-vos/PHPChatbot/README.md

 * to find your localhost, type: `sudo systemctl status apache2`
 * then type: `hostname -I`
 * then type the IP address in your browser.
+* To Stop the web server: `sudo systemctl stop apache2`
+* To Start the web server: `sudo systemctl start apache2`
+* To restart the web server: `sudo systemctl restart apache2`
+* To reload the web server: `sudo systemctl reload apache2`